 Make Extra Payments

 If you get a windfall in the form of a bonus or inheritance, you can allocate the lump sum into your mortgage payments.
 This will help you reduce your principal and interest, which could lower your monthly mortgage payments.
+Some people make two monthly mortgage payments to get out of debt sooner.
+You aren’t required to make extra payments, but they will reduce your principal.

 Get Rid of or Lower Your PMI

 If you purchased your home and put down less than 20%, you’ll need to pay private mortgage insurance on top of your standard mortgage payment.
-However, you can get rid of your PMI by repaying your mortgage until you have 20% equity on your home.
+However, you can get rid of your PMI by repaying your mortgage until you have 20% equity in your home.
 After that, request your lender to remove PMI, which lowers your mortgage payments.

 Look For Lower Homeowners Insurance Rates